 These aren’t garage bands from the ’90s Seattle grunge scene.
-These delightfully silly, two-word monikers are some of the most popular NFTs on the market right now.
+These delightfully pithy monikers are some of the most popular NFTs on the market right now.

 NFTs (non-fungible tokens) from a very high level are digital assets that can be purchased, traded, re-sold, or displayed like one would with any physical world art piece.

-The market for NFTs, specifically original, portrait-style digital art, is scorching hot right now.
-For instance, a collection of Bored Ape NFTs sold for $24.4 million in an online sale at Sotheby’s auction house in early September 2021.
+Over the last year, the market for NFTs has been on a wild ride.
+In September 2021, a collection of Bored Ape NFTs sold for $24.4 million in an online sale at Sotheby’s auction house.

 Skip this part if you’re well-versed on the ethereum blockchain and/or have a star-studded stable of digital horses for Zed Run.

 So let’s break down non-fungible tokens, word by word.

 If something is “fungible,”it can be replaced by another identical item of equal value—like a single bitcoin, ethereum, or even a physical world $20 bill.
 On the flip side, something “non-fungible” is original, unique, and can’t be replaced, like a holographic Charizard Pokemon trading card or a digital image of a cartoon ape looking somewhat apathetic (shouts to Yuga Labs’ Bored Ape Yacht Club).

 The Mona Lisa?
 Non-fungible.
 A house designed by Frank Lloyd Wright?
 Non-fungible.